Sim-59/BaseStation-Classic/README.md

-In this fork is a change in PacketRegister.cpp because "emergency stop" of throttle FREDI (speed = 1) was not properly processed.
+In this fork is a change in PacketRegister.cpp because "emergency stop" of throttle FREDI (speed = 1) was not properly processed im rocrail.

 > **WARNING**: This is the "Classic" or original verson of Gregg E. Berman's DCC++ code for the Arduino UNO and MEGA.